-- Did your tires become damaged by regular vehicle wear and tear?
+- Did your tires become damaged by normal wear and tear?

-When you’re looking for the answer to whether insurance covers slashed tires, your car insurance company will take into consideration how the tires were damaged.
-Depending on the cause, you can use either comprehensive coverage or collision coverage to pay for the damage.
+Depending on the cause, most auto insurance policies allow you to use either comprehensive coverage or collision coverage to pay for the damage.

 Again, it’s smart to check with your car insurance company to learn the specifics of your collision coverage to make sure it covers damaged tires.
-To find out more about coverage available, we recommend getting a quote.
-Use our tool below or call Motor1's designated quotes team at (855) 518-0148.
+To find out more about coverage available in the car insurance industry, we recommend comparing multiple car insurance quotes.
+Enter your zip code below to get started.

-How To File A Claim For Slashed Tires
+Should You File A Claim For Slashed Tires?

 If your tires have been slashed, it may be difficult to figure out what to do first.
-Try to keep track of as many details about the incident as you can to report them to local authorities and your insurance provider.
+But when it comes to making car insurance decisions after vandalism, try to keep track of as many details about the incident as you can to report them to local authorities.